-- n List the files that need resolving without actually performing the resolve. -N eview the operation with additional information about any non-content resolve tions that are scheduled. -0 Output the base file name and revision to be used during the resolve. -t Force a three-way merge, even on binary (non-text) files.
-This allows you to inspect diffs between files of any type, and lets you merge non-text files if P4MERGE is set to a utility that can do such a thing. -v Include conflict markers in the file for all changes between yours and base, and between theirs and base.
-Normally, conflict markers are included only when yours and theirs conflict. -c change Limit the scope of the resolve operation to the files opened in the specified changelist number. g-opts See "Global Options" on page 534.
+-f Allow already resolved, but not yet submitted, files to be resolved again.
+Tip The content of the target (yours) file being re-resolved is the result of the previous resolve, not the content of the original file.
+To preserve the option of using the original file, revert the resolved file.
+See the "Examples" on the next page. -n List the files that need resolving without actually performing the resolve. -N Preview the operation with additional information about any non-content resolve actions that are scheduled. -0 Output the base file name and revision to be used during the resolve. -t Force a three-way merge, even on binary (non-text) files.
+This allows you to inspect diffs between files of any type, and lets you merge non-text files if P4MERGE is set to a utility that can do such a thing. -V Include conflict markers in the file for all changes between yours and base, and between theirs and base.
+Normally, conflict markers are included only when yours and theirs conflict. -c change Limit the scope of the resolve operation to the files opened in the specified changelist number. g-opts See "Global Options" on page 557.